 It does.
 We feel the same excitement that gripped the Wright brothers ten decades ago.
-The bicycle builders from Dayton knew their creation was unfit for a trip to London, but it didn't keep them from celebrating their success.
-They knew they had encountered the pivotal design, and they spent the rest of their lives obsessed with improving their discovery.
+They knew they had encountered the pivotal design and they spent the rest of their lives obsessed with improving their discovery.

-Leaders at Epikos watched in amazement as God repeatedly blew them away, and exclaimed: This baby flies!
-They knew that Epikos was not ready for a transoceanic flight.
-(It started with six people and has been worshiping weekly since September 2008.)
-But they shared the Wright brothers' thrill of having discovered the pivotal design.
-Of merging the message with the way God is working most significantly in North America.
+Leaders at Epikos regularly watched in amazement as God repeatedly blew them away, and exclaimed: This baby flies!
+Epikos was not ready for a transoceanic flight, but they shared the Wright-brothers thrill of having discovered the pivotal design: Of merging the message with the way God is working most significantly in North America.
 Of being front-seat witnesses to an extraordinary moving of God that has limitless potential.
 It is a beautiful thing.